 Our friends at The Creative Group have discovered that although counter offers are becoming more common, issuing one isn’t always a wise decision.
 Thanks to this useful infographic sourced from US marketing and advertising executives, the inherent risk of accepting a counter offer is easier to grasp.

-Consider this: If you’re mentally prepared to leave, is it a smart long term decision to prolong your stay at your current workplace?
+Consider this: If an employee is mentally prepared to leave, is it a smart long term decision to prolong their stay at your organisation?
 And would accepting a counter offer signify a lack of loyalty?

 - 57% Employers said it was somewhat common for employees to accept a counter offer made.

 - 28% of Employers believe an employee that accepts a counteroffer will be less loyal to the company.